Ian Glendinning, Psybertron & Robert Pirsig

 • Naming this Q (or DQ) and making it the core of his metaphysics was Pirsig’s creation, but like all “footnotes to Plato” the idea itself wasn’t entirely new.
 Kantian enlightenment, the nexus of Whiteheadian events, Jamesian radical empiricism, Barfieldian appearances are all analogous.
 [Post Note -And F.H.Bradley’s idealism as acknowledged in the Copleston Annotations.]
 Furthermore, as Matt Segall points out, the distinction between the “percepts” directly experienced / revealed and the “concepts” indirectly intellectualised / constructed is as old as philosophy itself and their ignorance the root of any number of philosophical confusions to this day.

 • For me that percept / concept distinction and the relationship between them, remains central to my own thinking.
 I do spend much time conceptualising intellectual content in ways that can be shared with the wider philosophical and scientific academic community – as any writer must do – but hope I never lose sight of the primacy of the perceptual interaction with the world – being maximally mindful in the world, attentive to such direct relationships within the world, unconstrained by pre-conceived barriers (#GoodFences).
-Direct active, participatory knowing (Kennen / Connaitre) of the world distinct from meta, symbolic knowledge represented or remembered (Wissen / Savoir) about the world.
+Perception as direct active acquaintance with, participatory knowing (Kennen / Connaitre) of the world distinct from conception as meta, symbolic knowledge represented or remembered (Wissen / Savoir) about the world.
 And, I myself may call that core knowledge monad “information” or significant-differing rather than quality, and I may therefore refer to the events and processes as “computation”, but it’s a relational metaphysics that owes much to Pirsig’s inspiration.

 • And to reinforce “the most important point” – the quality event – has lasting value as a living philosophy in the world independent of any subsequent intellectualisation about the world.